 No One Size Fits All for Mortgage Rates

 - Mortgages are kind of like snowflakes in that no two are exactly the same

 - The property and the borrower will always differ

-- As such risk will vary and so will the rate received
+- As such risk will vary and so will the interest rate received

 Mortgages are complicated business, and there certainly isn’t a one-size-fits-all approach in this industry.

 First off, there are hundreds of different banks, lenders, and credit unions that offer mortgages, some of them entirely unique.

 These companies compete with one another to offer the lowest rate and/or the best customer service.

 Meanwhile, the smaller guys might offer rock-bottom rates to simply stay in contention with the big players.

 Put simply, the more risk, the higher the mortgage rate.
 But that’s just the tip of the iceberg.

 Mortgage Rates Vary Based on the Loan Criteria

 - Lenders make a lot of assumptions when advertising rates

 - Your particular loan scenario may be quite different than their hypothetical loan

 - You have to take into account the many pricing adjustments applicable to your mortgage if it doesn’t fit inside that box

-- That could increase or decrease your rate
+- They have the potential to greatly increase or decrease your interest rate

 Mortgage rates don’t exist in a bubble – the parts affect the whole.

 Banks and lenders start with a base interest rate (par rate) and then either raise it or lower it (rarely) based on the loan criteria.